 The main aim of the fair use is to permit restricted and rational uses for the copyrighted work, provided that the owner’s commercial interests aren’t harmed.

 In addition, it allows for uses that will benefit society and the public good.
 In order to know if the use of a particular image is fair use or not four factors should be considered:

 - First and most importantly, the aim and character of the use should be examined.
 If the use is for education, non-profit, commentary, criticism or news-related purposes then it is considered fair use.
 However, commercial use is the opposite.

 - Second, the nature of the copyrighted work; certain work including imaginary and unpublished work acquire a higher level of copyright protection compared to works that are real and broadly existing.

 - The amount and substantiality of the portion used.
 Regarding fair use, it is better to use a small share of a certain work that shall be considered very small with respect to the whole work.
 However, this factor has some exceptions for works that cannot easily be broken down like images/ photos.

 - Last but not least, the result of the use upon the potential market for or value of the copyrighted work.
-Fair use favors the use that had either a positive effect or an insignificant negative effect.
+Fair use favours the use that had either a positive effect or an insignificant negative effect.

-Obtaining Non Copyrighted Images
+Where to Find Non Copyrighted Images

-Therefore, no one would need to use copyrighted image for enhancing their site, or making their presentation more visually appealing.
+Therefore, no one would need to use a copyrighted image for enhancing their site or making their presentation more visually appealing.
 Don’t be afraid to use images.
 The information above should help you make good decisions when searching for your next image.

 The Truth about Using Images